 These clear plastic treat bags are incredibly versatile.
 I always have some on hand!

 I chose to put money in different denominations for my nephew’s Money Snowball!
 Yes, even change!
-In the past I’ve put a gift card in the center and used candy and small novelty toys throughout the rest!
+In the past I’ve put gift cards in the center and used candy and small novelty toys throughout the rest!
+Money gifts are the best gift idea because it’s easy to make them fit your Christmas budget by using the denominations that work for you and you don’t even need to go Christmas shopping!

 I chose a light up Rudolph nose to put at the center of my nephew’s Christmas Money Snowball!
 You could also use a gift card or other small toy.